tk-notes/lucas-meier-blog/content/posts/2020/12/haskell-in-haskell-2/index.md

 Syntactically, this will get rejected by our parser, but our lexer isn't going to bat an eye yet.

-Since we want to be able to nest these layouts:
+We also want to be able to nest layouts, like this:

 ```haskell
 let {